lammps/lammps/doc/src/fitpod.rst

 depends on :math:`\boldsymbol \mu^{(q)}`  which are sets of parameters to fit the PES.
-Note that :math:`\boldsymbol \mu` is a collection of all potential parameters :math:`\boldsymbol \mu^{(1)}`, :math:`\boldsymbol \mu^{(2)}`, :math:`\boldsymbol \mu^{(3)}`, etc, and that :math:`\boldsymbol \eta` is a set of hyperparameters such as inner cut-off radius :math:`r_{\rm in}` and outer cut-off radius :math:`r_{\rm cut}`.
+Note that :math:`\boldsymbol \mu` is a collection of all potential parameters :math:`\boldsymbol \mu^{(1)}`, :math:`\boldsymbol \mu^{(2)}`, :math:`\boldsymbol \mu^{(3)}`, etc, and that :math:`\boldsymbol \eta` is a set of hyper-parameters such as inner cut-off radius :math:`r_{\rm in}` and outer cut-off radius :math:`r_{\rm cut}`.

 Interatomic potentials rely on parameters to learn relationship between atomic environments